 To consider the Android application run-time behaviors with data traffic, Xu et al. \cite{xu2018cdgdroid} proposed another approach (CDGDroid) considering CFG and data flow graph (DFG).
 The approach primarily consists of three phases.
 In the first phase, the CFG and DFG graphs are extracted.
 Then, the graphs are encoded for the model to get trained and learn classification.
-Lastly, the encoded matrix is fed to the deep learning (CNN) model to learn and detect unseen malicious or normal applications.
-For extraction and encoding, CFG and DFG graphs are extracted from smalli files using Dalvik executions.
+Lastly, the encoded matrix is fed to the deep learning convolutional neural network (CNN) model to learn and detect unseen malicious or normal applications.
+For extraction and encoding, CFG and DFG graphs are extracted from smali files using Dalvik executions.
 Then, both graphs are combined via matrix addition or extension to be encoded further.
-Then, the encoded matrix is fed to CNN for learning the malware characteristics.
+Finally, the encoded matrix is fed to CNN for learning the malware characteristics.
 Experiments using Marvin \cite{lindorfer2015marvin}, Drebin \cite{arp2014drebin}, VirusShare \cite{virusshare}, and ContagioDump \cite{contagiodump} datasets were conducted.
-According to the results, the proposed model was able to achieve an accuracy of 99.8\% over Marvin and 72.8\% over the CognitiDump dataset in the detection of unseen malware derivatives.
+According to the results, the proposed model achieved an accuracy of 99.8\% over Marvin and 72.8\% over the CognitiDump dataset in the detection of unseen malware derivatives.
 On top of the traditional experiments, a 10-fold cross-validation test was conducted to justify the effectiveness of malware detection using CFG and DFG using deep learning models.